Minimum reserves

 Within the standard framework, minimum reserves generate a demand for money on the part of banks, which encourages them to participate in the Eurosystem's refinancing operations at the set rate, or to buy on the interbank market at rates close to the one set by the Eurosystem.
 Once banks in the Eurosystem obtain their banking licence, they must hold minimum reserves with their central bank (i.e. they are “subject” to the minimum reserve system).

-The minimum reserves of French banks are held with the Banque de France, either directly or via an intermediary.
+The minimum reserves of French banks are constituted directly via bank’s accounts held with Banque de France, or via the account of an intermediary bank also held with Banque de France.

 Calculating target minimum reserve requirements and remuneration